Waxing Your Car Is a Top Priority

 1. Make the Most of Your Wax

 Firstly, you need to make sure you choose the right product to wax your car.
 First of all, ensure the waxing product you have is designed specifically for cars with and contains a wax finish.
 By doing so you will get the most out of your car wax and have some left over for when it wears off and you need to reapply.
-You can use mild dish detergent if you prefer, but it won’t have the same effects as waxing in leaving a beautiful, glossy finish.
+You can use mild dish detergent if you prefer.
+However, it won’t have the same effects as waxing in leaving a beautiful, glossy finish.

 2. Prepping Your Car for Waxing

 The first practical step is to prep your car for waxing.
 Using mild soap and water wash your car to remove any animal droppings, bugs, grime and dirt from the surface.
 Washing your car regularly prevents these contaminants from permanently staining your car and causing corrosion.
 Once you have thoroughly cleaned your car, use a non-abrasive terry cloth to dry it (see Step 2).
-It’s very important that you completely clean and dry your vehicle before waxing as wax has a tough time sticking to moisture and dirt.
+It’s very important that you completely clean and dry your vehicle before waxing.
+Wax has a tough time sticking to moisture and dirt.

 3. Non-Abrasive Towels are Necessary